dotlang/language/README.md

 Each function call will be dispatched to the implementation with highest priority according to matching rules.

 ## Lambda expression
+- closure capturing: It captures outside vars and vals.
+Can change vars.

 You can define a lambda expression or a function literal in your code.
 Syntax is similar to function declaration but you can omit output type (it will be deduced from the code), and if type of expression is specified, you can omit inputs too, also  `func` keyword is not needed.
 The essential part is input and `->`.
 If you use `{}` for the body, you must specify output type and use return keyword.
 ```